plamber/plamber.github.io/_posts/2019-10-24-Create-Custom-Connector-That-Accesses-An-Anonymous-REST-API.md

 ![](../../assets/images/2019-10-24-06-36-36.png)

 #### Changes in the General tab
 You can play around with the *General* tab.
 The most important thing to consider for this example is to fill out the correct *host* value.
 You noted it before already when publishing your REST API to Azure.
-Therefore, it will be [YourAzureHostAddress].
+Therefore, it will be [PutYourAzureHostAddressHere] without the protocol (*HTTPS*).

 #### Changes in the Security tab
 We will skip this tab because we are not implementing any authentication for our anonymous connector.